naimul3070/install-SonarQube-Code-Quality-and-Code-Security_with-DOCKER-/README.md

 ---------STEP02.
-open SonarQbe and creal a project by jenerate the token and run all the comand in project directory
+# open SonarQbe and create a project by jenerate the token and run all the comand in project directory